gitlabhq/gitlabhq/doc/pages/README.md

 The pages are created after the build completes successfully and the artifacts for the `pages` job are uploaded to GitLab.

-The example below is using [Jekyll][] and assumes that the created HTML files are generated under the `public/` directory.
+The example below uses [Jekyll][] and generates the created HTML files under the `public/` directory.

 ```yaml
 image: ruby:2.1